CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-25-Agile-Mindset-What-It-Really-Takes-To-Work-This-Way.md

-﻿
-## The article

-# From Manifesto to Method: Agile Values in XP Practices
+﻿# From Manifesto to Method: Agile Values in XP Practices

 I'm going to outline in this article how XP programming in a particular take and solution set to Agile Values and probably principles as well.
 For the sake of brevity I'll not be outlining each principle, since with 12 values that would make an